Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Abstract

 \section{Abstract}

 On a finite time interval $(0,T)$, we consider the multiresolution Galerkin discretization of a modified Hilbert transform $\cH_T$ which arises in the space-time Galerkin discretization of the linear diffusion equation.
 To this end, we design spline-wavelet systems in $(0,T)$ consisting of piecewise polynomials of degree $\geq 1$ with sufficiently many vanishing moments which constitute Riesz bases in the Sobolev spaces $ H^{s}_{0,}(0,T)$ and $ H^{s}_{,0}(0,T)$.
-These bases provide multilevel splittings of the temporal discretization spaces into ``increment'' or ``detail'' spaces of direct sum type.
-Via algebraic tensor-products of these temporal multilevel discretizations with standard, hierarchic finite element spaces in the spatial domain (with standard Lagrangian FE bases), \emph{sparse space-time tensor-product spaces} are obtained, which afford a substantial reduction in the number of the degrees of freedom as compared to time-marching discretizations.
-In addition, temporal spline-wavelet bases allow to compress certain nonlocal integrodifferential operators which appear in stable space-time variational formulations of initial-boundary value problems, such as the heat equation and the acoustic wave equation.
-An efficient preconditioner is proposed that affords linear complexity solves of the linear system of equations which results from the sparse space-time Galerkin discretization.
+These bases provide stable multilevel splittings of the temporal discretization spaces into ``increment'' or ``detail'' spaces.
+Furthermore, they allow to optimally compress the nonlocal integrodifferential operators which appear in stable space-time variational formulations of initial-boundary value problems, such as the heat equation and the acoustic wave equation.

+We then obtain \emph{sparse space-time tensor-product spaces} via algebraic ten\-sor-products of the temporal multilevel discretizations with standard, hierarchic finite element spaces in the spatial domain (with standard Lagrangian FE bases).
+Hence, the construction of multiresolutions in the spatial domain is not necessary.
+An efficient multilevel preconditioner is proposed that solves the linear system of equations resulting from the sparse space-time Galerkin discretization with essentially linear complexity (in work and memory).
+A substantial reduction in the number of the degrees of freedom and CPU time (compared to time-marching discretizations) is demonstrated in numerical experiments.

 AMS Subject Classification: primary 65N30